 If you rent or purchase a bottled water cooler, there are visible costs, which include the dispenser, water supply and delivery charges.
-However, depending on the system you choose, there could also be invisible costs that are harder to recognise and almost impossible to avoid for your service provider.
+However, depending on the system you choose, there could also be invisible costs that are harder to recognize.
 Whether it’s the time lost to manage deliveries, the space used to stock bottles or the extra expense in paying for bottled water, the hidden costs can have a dramatic impact on your bottom line and can outweigh the benefits of installing the water cooler.

 Five hidden costs of a bottled water cooler

 1) The expense of arranging and supervising deliveries

 When you have a bottled water cooler, you need a staff member to manage your water supply.
 They must monitor how many bottles you have left, then guesstimate how many to order for the next delivery.
 More time is wasted coordinating the order, reconciling invoices, sorting any mistakes and endless back-and-forth.

 At the average hourly rate for an office manager, this task alone could cost $75-a-week; that’s nearly $4,000 per year.
 Alternatively, you could choose a plumbed-in supply and free those hours for more valuable work.